 The outdoor unit may be mounted in a number of ways.
 The most common method is on a ground mounted concrete or pre-fabricated pad.
-It can also be mounted on a ground or roof mounted metal frame, wooden frame, or 4" x 4" wooden stringers.
+It can also be mounted on a ground or roof mounted metal frame, wooden frame, or 4" x 4" [10.2 cm x 10.2 cm] wooden stringers.
 It is extremely important to properly secure the unit to the pad or frame so it does not shift during high winds, seismic events, or other outside forces to eliminate the possibility of a safety hazard or physical damage to the unit.
 Local codes in regions subject to frequent hurricanes and seismic events will dictate specific mounting requirements and must be followed.